-There are a variety of metals choices available for jewelry.
-Whether you like the allure of platinum or the range of options with the classic gold, you will find several stylish pieces, sometimes even combining the two metals.
+There are a variety of metal choices available for jewelry.
+Whether you like the allure of platinum or the range of options with classic gold, you will find several stylish pieces, sometimes even combining the two metals.
 Today, alternative metals like sterling silver, titanium, and stainless steel give you additional options in look, strength, price, etc. Each choice has its qualities, so base your choice on the ones that you value most.